Northampton (1801 ship): EIC Voyage 1 (1801-03)

 Northampton reached Bombay on 11 February 1802.
 From there she sailed up to Surat, which she reached on 2 April.
 She returned to Bombay five days later.
 She arrived at Calcutta on 14 May.
-For her homeward bound trip she passed Saugor on 19 October and reached St Helena on 14 January 1803.
+For her homeward bound trip she passed Sagar Island on 19 October and reached St Helena on 14 January 1803.
 She arrived at the Downs on 23 March.

 EIC Voyage 2 (1803-05)

 Barker left Plymouth for Bengal on 17 July 1803.
 The Napoleonic Wars had broken out after the one-year Peace of Amiens, so her required a new letter of marque, which he had received on 20 June 1803.